promcon/website/content/2017-munich/talks/monitoring-cloudflares-planet-scale-edge-network-with-prometheus.md

 - Triaging alerts into a ticket system
 - Analysing past alert data for continuous improvement
 - The pain points we endured
-- How to effect change across all engineering teams
+- Effecting change across engineering teams